 History, tourist information, and nearby accommodation

 Garden: Forty acres of trees, shrubs and flowers grace this sheltered location.
 Plantings date back 200 years.
-Water gardens, short and long walking trails, wildlife.
+Enjoy water gardens, a variety of walking trails and the chance to see local wildlife.

 About Armadale Castle Gardens and Museum of the Isles